-For corporations, however, it has been a different story.
+For corporations, it has been a different story since the financial crisis.
 The nominal amount of non-financial corporate debt has almost doubled over the past decade, from \$3.6 trillion in 2009, to \$6.6 trillion in 2019.
-The high watermark for non-financial corporate debt relative to GDP was reached just recently in 2018 at 31.3%, which was the highest in the entire post-war period.
-As of Q3 of 2019, it sits at 30.6% of GDP.
+The high-water mark for non-financial corporate debt relative to GDP was reached just recently in 2018, at 31.3%, which was the highest in the entire post-war period.
+As of Q3 of 2019, it sits slightly lower at 30.6% of GDP.
 In contrast to households, which have been deleveraging since 2009, corporations have piled on the debt over the past decade.

 It's clear from these trends that the financial crisis represented a watershed moment for households, bookending a four-decade binge on debt that began with the closing of the gold window.
-For Corporate America, the debt binge continues.
-For the Federal Government, however, the financial crisis was not the end of an era of increasing indebtedness - it marked a new beginning.
+For corporate America, however, the debt binge continues.
+And for the federal government, the financial crisis was not the end of an era of increasing indebtedness - it marked a new beginning.

-As we have discussed in prior letters, the Federal Government has been "filling in the hole" left by private economy deleveraging since the financial crisis.
+As we have discussed in prior letters, the federal government has been "filling in the hole" left by private economy deleveraging since the financial crisis.
 As the private economy has been reducing debt, which acts as a tremendous drag on economic growth, the government has been increasing its debt in order to keep the economy from shrinking, as it otherwise would.
-It began with large deficits during the Great Recession, but as you can see by the red line in the chart above, the growth in the national debt has continued unabated since then, driven largely by the subdued nature of the economic recovery (due primarily to Household deleveraging), to demographics, and more recently to tax cuts.
-As of the third quarter of 2019, the Federal Government's debt stood at \$22.719 Trillion, which was up by \$1.202 Trillion from the same period the year before.
+It began with large deficits during the Great Recession, but as you can see by the red line in the chart above, the growth in the national debt has continued unabated since then, driven largely by the subdued nature of the economic recovery (due primarily to household deleveraging), to demographics, and more recently to tax cuts.
+As of the third quarter of 2019, the federal government's debt stood at \$22.719 trillion, which was up by \$1.202 trillion from the same period the year before.

-Aside from a fleeting outcry in the wake of the tech bust, and a few Tea Parties just after the Great Recession, there has been a remarkable level of acceptance of Trillion-dollar deficits in recent years.
-It's as if the nation has now accepted trillion-dollar deficits as part of the landscaping.
+Aside from a fleeting outcry in the wake of the tech bust, and a few Tea Parties just after the Great Recession, there has been a remarkable level of acceptance of trillion-dollar deficits in recent years.
+It's as if the nation has now accepted trillion-dollar deficits as part of the landscape.
 Or, perhaps there is an underlying fear of what would happen to the economy if the government wasn't borrowing that much every year.
-In the late 1960s and 1970s, there was tremendous fear in the Johnson and Nixon administrations concerning the political consequences of a slowdown in growth, or a rise in unemployment, and these fears manifested year after year in policies that kept the dollar on a downward trajectory.
+In the late 1960s and the 1970s, there was tremendous fear in the Johnson and Nixon administrations concerning the political consequences of a slowdown in growth or a rise in unemployment, and these fears manifested year after year in policies that kept the dollar on a downward trajectory.
 This was one of the unintended consequences of the Employment Act of 1946.